kylpo/notes/Decorators.md

 # Decorators for Global Events Considered Helpful

-I think I've found a really cool use case for decorators.
-They're perfect for attaching callbacks to global events!
+I think I've found a really cool use case for decorators: they're perfect for attaching callbacks to global events!

+## Without decorators
-Lets start with an example component (without decorators) that listens to `scroll` events.
+Lets start with an example component that listens to `scroll` events.

 ```jsx
 class MyComponent extends React.Component {